LDiazN/ldiazn.github.io/_posts/2024-05-13-proto-ecs-memory-allocation-en.md

 You might have noticed that we are using a **vector** to store our entities, and this is good for performance because the data locality might keep cache misses in check.
 However, there is a case where our current implementation is inefficient, and that's when you **allocate too many entities**, especially if you don't know how many you might need.
 If you have to allocate many entities at once, you might have to **request several resize operations** for the vector (implicitly with each `push`).
 Since the actual data is located within the array, each array entry might be big and expensive to copy into a new memory segment.

 > Another problem that's not so common in Rust but is worth being aware of, is the fact that each resize might **invalidate pointers to positions within the array**.
-Using raw pointers is not common in Rust but if you are writing a game engine, that's probably not the most crazy thing you are doing.
+Using raw pointers is not common in Rust but if you are writing a game engine, that's probably not the craziest thing you are doing.

 If you want cheaper resize operations to handle these cases, you can change the `Option<RefCell<T>>` in the array entry to `Box<Option<RefCell<T>>`.
 This will allocate objects in the heap and store the pointer, and the `RefCell` will allow you to use the same trick to have many mutable references to positions within the same allocator array.